 Pure Carbon ink on 100% Cotton rag paper

 Contact me for details of pricing, payment and delivery options.

 Carbon pigments have been used for writing and imaging on cave walls for thousands of years and have shown to have an excellent history of stability.
 Carbon is by far the most light-fast pigment.
 It will not fade over time in sunlight nor does it suffer from oxidation.

 Images printed with pure carbon inks would in theory last for hundreds of years without fading.
-Pure carbon inks are slightly brownish in colour.
+Pure carbon inks are however slightly brownish in colour.
 To counter act this brownish tone, some manufacturers add significant amount of colour pigments to achieve black and neutral tones.
 These added colour pigments can shift or fade over time, resulting in print tone that will be different from the original neutral greys.
 For example, Epson Advanced Black and White contain colour pigments to achieve neutral greys.

 All my B&W prints are printed (unless otherwise stated) using 6 dilutions of MIS carbon inks on Hahnemuhle Photo Rag 308 paper, an excellent matt paper used for fine art printing.

 Carbon on Cotton prints are great gifts for passing down to the next generation.
 Use the contact page to get in touch with your requirement.

 All images displayed on my website are available as signed and some as limited edition prints.